History

 History students study the AQA GCSE specification:

-The GCSE will be graded from 9-1 and will comprise of two exams, each 1 hour 45 minutes in length.
+The GCSE will be graded from 9-1 and will comprise of two exams, each 2 hours in length.
 The students cover a wide range of history and will help students understand the world we live in.

 History will develop key skills such as change and continuity, cause and effect, source analysis and evaluation, making complex judgements and reasoning.